-Ask about medical coverage and when you will be notified if your child becomes ill or injured.

-Is a doctor or nurse in residence or on call for campers at all times?
+Ask about medical coverage and when you will be notified if your call for campers at all times?

 Physicians or nursing services must be available.
 All summer camps in New York State are required to have a health director and a written medical plan approved by the Health Department.
+The written plan must and a written medical plan approved by the Health Department.
 The written plan must include, among other things, provisions for medical, nursing and first aid services.
 Injuries and illnesses must be reported to the Health Department and are thoroughly reviewed.